AdobeDocs/adobe-io-events/src/pages/guides/subscriber_defined_filtering/index.md

   }'
 ```

-This will add the SDF to the registration identified by `registrationId`.
+This will add the SDF to the registration identified by `registration_id`.

 ### Filter Definition Format